gyst/skc.theme/README.md

 A theme for the Schone Kleren Campagne.

-Some remnants of beyonskins.responsive remain, thnx.
+Some remnants of beyonskins.responsive by Simples Consultoria remain, thnx guys/girls!